 Generate preprocessor conditionals in the Code Generation/Interface pane of the Configuration Parameters dialog is set to Use local settings and you have selected Generate preprocessor conditionals on the Variant Subsystem block parameter dialog box, or

 Generate preprocessor conditionals in the Code Generation/Interface pane of the Configuration Parameters dialog is set to Enable all.
-In this case, preprocessor conditionals will be generated for all Variant Subsystem blocks that have not selected the Override variant conditions and use following variant Variant Subsystem parameter dialog box.
+In this case, preprocessor conditionals will be generated for all Variant Subsystem blocks that have not selected the Override variant conditions and use following variant on the Variant Subsystem parameter dialog box.

 When code generation of preprocessor conditionals is active, the generated code contains all child subsystems of the Variant Subsystem blocks protected by C preprocessor conditionals.
 In this case, the selection of the active variants is deferred until compile-time of the generated code.
 Only one variant object which is encoded in C macros, must evaluate to true (be active).